krmaxwell/krmaxwell.github.io/_posts/2015-05-xx-attribution.md

 One of the most popular and enduring forms of mystery fiction is the [_whodunit_](http://en.wikipedia.org/wiki/Whodunit).
 Readers and audiences love following along and trying to determine the actual identity of the attacker based on the clues and observations provided.
 During and after incident investigations, many folks from the actual investigators on the case up to the public (armchair DFIR!) tries to figure out the same thing.
 Unlike "whodunit" fiction, though, we may not have all the information needed or indeed ever get confirmation of the right answer.

+For various reasons, infosec people (_especially_ those who don't actually work in incident response) love to mock the idea of "attribution".
+Some of that is deserved because of the FUD that policymakers and vendors throw around.
+Some of it is not, and reflects lack of expertise on the part of the commenters.

 ## What attribution means in DFIR

 "Attribution" in the DFIR world means assigning some identity to the adversary in an incident.
 That identity may not necessarily drill all the way down to the "real life" name and address (though in some cases it will).
 But it can also include correlating a set of intrusions to the same entity, possibly providing some set of data like region or affiliation or operational aspects and observations.

+So this can include everything from naming John Doe at 123 Main Street, Anytown as the threat actor thru saying "state-sponsored attackers from Arstotzka".
+It also includes determining that a given incident belongs to a specific intrusion set, whether you name that intrusion set "APT 1337" or "Pedantic Penguin" or "PURPLERAIN".

 ## When and how it matters

 The importance of attribution varies across the _type_ of attribution under discussion as well as the _consumer_ of that intelligence.
 Law enforcement, intelligence community, and military organizations, for example, have an interest in the actual meatspace identity because they may have authority to apprehend or carry out some type of retribution.
 (Criminal actors have a similar interest from their perspective, whether for OPSEC validation or for their own illegal retribution.)
-For security and malware analysts, however, attribution in that sense rarely matters too much.
+For security and malware analysts in the private sector, however, attribution in that sense rarely matters too much.
 The exception to that is when the adversary is located in a jurisdiction where civil or criminal complaints can be brought.

-However, analysts **do** care about understanding the TTPs and capabilities of a given adversary as well as strategic information (e.g. motives and targeting).
+However, **all** analysts care about understanding the TTPs and capabilities of a given adversary as well as strategic information (e.g. motives and targeting).

 ## Bases for proper attribution

-## Case Studies
-### Sony and DPRK
-### GitHub and China
+Attribution based on geolocation of IP addresses is generally accepted to be facially invalid.
+(There are some exceptions when that method turns out to produce valid conclusions, but they are just that: exceptions.)
+Proper attribution requires cross-validating information from across a number of disciplines.
+Artifacts from malware analysis and forensic examination can play a role, of course.
+So does intelligence gathered thru interviews, informants, and infiltration.
+(The IC generally refers to these as HUMINT and SIGINT.)

 ## External reading

 - http://www.simonganiere.ch/2014/12/28/attribution-of-cyber-attack/